 Section 116(c)(1)(A)(i) of WIOA requires that all of the primary indicators of performance, including the ESE indicator, must be applied at the local level for the WIOA Title I programs (Adult, Dislocated Worker, and Youth).
 Furthermore, 20 CFR § 677.205(a) provides that “[e]ach local area in a state under WIOA Title I is subject to the same primary indicators of performance for the core programs for WIOA Title I under 20 CFR § 677.155(a)(1) and (c) that apply to the state.”

-i.
 Local Performance and Negotiations for the ESE Indicator

 The same methods described in the Negotiating Levels of Performance and Determining Performance Success or Failure sections of this guidance, for defining performance levels and assessing performance at the state level, also apply at the local level.
 For ESE, this means that states and local areas must agree to a single, shared level of performance for the WIOA Adult, Dislocated Worker, and Youth programs in the local area.
 This single, shared level will be used to assess the one shared ESE result for all WIOA Title I programs in the local area.
 For all other primary indicators of performance, each WIOA Title I program will have individual negotiated levels of performance and will be assessed as individual programs.

 The state is required to negotiate the ESE indicator with all local areas in program years in which this measure is also negotiated between the state and DOL.
 For PYs 2024 and 2025, baseline data will be reported by states.
 This means that states should be collecting baseline 19 data for these two years from their local areas to incorporate in the state’s future local area statistical adjustment model as well.

-ii.
 Criteria for Complete Local Area Negotiations

 In accordance with 20 CFR § 677.210(c), states must incorporate the following criteria into the negotiations dialogue with each local area:

 The local board, the Chief Elected Official, and the Governor must negotiate and reach agreement on local levels of performance based on each local area’s historical performance results and service capacity levels, and how each individual local area assists in/contributes to the aggregate attainment of the state negotiated levels of performance.

 In negotiating the local levels of performance, the local board, the Chief Elected Official, and the Governor also must use the above-listed four factors of negotiation used at the state level.

 In addition, the state’s statistical adjustment model that aligns with the framework of the state-level model must be used at the beginning of the program year to negotiate and at the end of the program year to adjust negotiated local levels of performance in order to reflect the actual economic conditions experienced in the local area and the characteristics of the actual individuals served according to the state’s established policies.